 Except for the historical information contained herein, the discussions in this report may include "forward-looking statements" within the meaning of Section 27A of the Securities Act of 1933 and Section 21E of the Securities Exchange Act of 1934.
 The Private Securities Litigation Reform Act of 1995 (the "Act") provides certain "safe harbor" provisions for forward-looking statements.
-All forward-looking statements made in this Annual Report on Form 10-Q are made pursuant to the Act.
+All forward-looking statements made in this Quarterly Report on Form 10-Q are made pursuant to the Act.
 Words such as "may," "expect," "intend," "anticipate," "believe," "estimate," "continue," "plan" and similar expressions in this report identify forward-looking statements.
 The forward-looking statements are based on current views with respect to future events and financial performance.
 Actual results may differ materially from those projected in the forward-looking statements.
 The forward-looking statements are subject to risks, uncertainties and assumptions, including, among other factors:

-- our history of losses and that we may not be able to remain viable if we are unable to increase revenue, or raise capital, as needed if support from our controlling shareholder does not continue; - the future issuance of additional shares of common stock and/or preferred stock could dilute existing stockholders; - a substantial portion of our capital structure consists of convertible preferred stock which has a liquidation preference senior to our common stock and is convertible into shares of our common stock at prices that are less than current market values; - we are a "controlled company" within the meaning of the rules of NASDAQ and, as a result, are exempt from certain corporate governance requirements that offer protections to stockholders of other NASDAQ-listed companies; - our majority stockholder controls the outcome of all matters submitted for stockholder action, including the composition of our Board of Directors and the approval of significant corporate transactions; - the risk that demand for our LED light bulbs fails to emerge as anticipated and the potential failure to make adjustments to our operating plan necessary as a result of any failure to forecast accurately; - a group of related entities accounted for 62% of our revenue in the quarter ended March 31, 2013 and a failure to obtain similar large orders in future quarters could adversely affect our financial results; - the risk that we will not be able to successfully integrate our acquisitions, including our recent acquisitions of Tri-State DE LLC, Relume Technologies and Seesmart Technologies, resulting in losses and impairments; - competition from larger companies in each of our product areas; - dependence on suppliers and third-party manufacturers; and - the risk that we may not be able to adequately protect our intellectual property rights or that infringement claims by others may subject us to significant costs even if the claims are invalid and that an adverse outcome in litigation could subject us to significant liabilities, require us to license disputed rights from others or require us to cease marketing or using certain products or technologies.
+- our history of losses and that we may not be able to remain viable if we are unable to increase revenue, or raise capital, as needed if support from our controlling shareholder does not continue; - the future issuance of additional shares of common stock and/or preferred stock could dilute existing stockholders; - a substantial portion of our capital structure consists of convertible preferred stock which has a liquidation preference senior to our common stock and is convertible into shares of our common stock at prices that are less than current market values; - we are a "controlled company" within the meaning of the rules of NASDAQ and, as a result, are exempt from certain corporate governance requirements that offer protections to stockholders of other NASDAQ-listed companies; - our majority stockholder controls the outcome of all matters submitted for stockholder action, including the composition of our Board of Directors and the approval of significant corporate transactions; - the risk that demand for our LED light bulbs fails to emerge as anticipated and the potential failure to make adjustments to our operating plan necessary as a result of any failure to forecast accurately; - the risk that we will not be able to successfully integrate our acquisitions, including our recent acquisitions of Value Lighting, Tri-State DE LLC, Relume Technologies and Seesmart Technologies, resulting in losses and impairments; - competition from larger companies in each of our product areas; - dependence on suppliers and third-party manufacturers; and - the risk that we may not be able to adequately protect our intellectual property rights or that infringement claims by others may subject us to significant costs even if the claims are invalid and that an adverse outcome in litigation could subject us to significant liabilities, require us to license disputed rights from others or require us to cease marketing or using certain products or technologies.